 18. EXPLORE SPANISH SEAFOOD DELICACIES

-If you are after some mouthwatering seafood, Spain is a destination to go.
+If you are after some mouthwatering seafood, Spain is a destination to go to.

 The city of Vigo in Galicia is the largest European fresh fish port and the biggest fishing port in the World.
 Vigo is popularly called the seafood capital of Spain.
 The Vigo estuary is home to the best seafood in Spain: the finest fresh oysters, mussels, barnacles, crabs, shrimps, octopus, cuttlefish, sea bass, and more.